 The 2014-2015 tuition rate for international students holding F-1 visas is $473.00 per semester hour.
 There are additional charges for registration and course fees.

 Citizens of foreign countries who are currently attending another U.S. college or university and wish to transfer to Kishwaukee College will be required to submit evidence of proficiency in English (former TOEFL scores or other earned English proficiency test scores and transcripts of English grades earned at other U.S. colleges or universities).
 In addition, students wishing to transfer to Kishwaukee from another U.S. college are required to arrange an interview with the International Student Advisor at least one month prior to the semester in which they wish to enroll.
 Students wishing to arrange such an interview should contact the Office of the International Student Advisor, Kishwaukee College, 21193 Malta Road, Malta, Illinois 60150; Telephone: 815-825-2086, ext.
 2450.

 Final approval for admission of international students rests with the Office of the Vice President of Student Services.
 Questions on the International Student status?
-Contact Emily Nicholson, Records Analyst, at firstname.lastname@example.org or at 815-825-2086, ext.
-4000.
+Contact Admissions, Registration and Records Office at firstname.lastname@example.org, or at 815-825-2086, ext.
+2740.